Dissipation dynamics of a scalar field: Numerical algorithm

 Without loss of generality, we can restrict the discussion to the case $\phi > 0$.
 In this case, the notion of upwind derivatives is fixed entirely by the direction of the derivative.

 The boundary condition at large field values is fixed via extrapolation with a ghost cell.
-We used (anti)symmetry around zero at the vanishing field value to fix the boundary conditions.
+We use (anti)symmetry around zero at the vanishing field value to fix the boundary conditions.